Review: Ford Transit Courier (2014)

 It may look like a small van from the outside but the Transit Courier certainly punches above its weight when it comes to load carrying ability.
 It has a capacity of 2.3 cubic metres which isn't quite a match for alternatives like the Citroen Nemo but its 660kg payload is on par with the competition.
 In 2018 Ford downgraded the maximum payload to 590kg.

 A moulded bulkhead as standard while a full steel bulkhead is standard on the Trend trim and an option for Base models.
-The build quality throughout the Transit Courier really impresses with a solid and durable feel to everything from the sliding side door - standard on Trend models but an option on the Base - to the optional load floor cover, which at £36 seems very good value.
+The build quality throughout the Transit Courier really impresses with a solid and durable feel to everything from the sliding side door - standard on Trend models but an option on the Base - to the optional load floor cover.

 That quality feel continues in the cabin which is very much like a Ford Fiesta.
 It has the same steering wheel, instrument dials and switches, giving it that car-like feel that we've become accustomed to with many modern vans.
 The stereo is also lifted from the Fiesta, although it's a little cluttered with buttons, but that's the only minor criticism in any otherwise first rate interior.

 Comfort levels are very good with plenty of adjustment in the seat plus both reach and height adjustment on the steering.
 Compared to rivals like the Peugeot Bipper, there's far more space in the cabin, which will be particularly noticeable for taller drivers who won't have to spend time forcing the seat back up against the bulkhead to maximise legroom.